COVID-19: Faculty SOPs & latest updates from the University of Pretoria

 We trust that you and your animals are all still well!

-Now that we have moved into level 4 of lockdown, the OVAH will continue to render essential services, including those to alleviate animal pain and suffering and to provide life-saving treatment.
-We will also...
+During level 2 of lockdown, the OVAH will continue to render essential services, including those to alleviate animal pain and suffering and to provide life-saving treatment.
+We will also continue to provide...

 Posted on March 19, 2020